-\\ In an adversarial model, users should be able to determine which conversation to disclose to moderators.
-But users might also selectively present messages to favor themselves, or even to frame the other party---a well-known issue in adversarial models~\cite{lind1973discovery}.
+In adversarial models, users determine which conversation to disclose to moderators.
+But this poses threats to accuracy of moderation decisions: users might selectively present messages to favor themselves, or to frame the other party~\cite{lind1973discovery}.
 Users can simply justify such manipulation under the guise of privacy concerns.
 This reflects \textbf{an inherent trade-off between protecting user privacy and giving moderators sufficient information to make informed decisions in the process of evidence disclosure}.
-This trade-off also mirrors the data minimization principle in the EU's General Data Protection Regulation (GDPR), which states that ``personal data shall be adequate, relevant, and limited to what is necessary in relation to the purposes for which they are processed''~\cite{regulation2016regulation}.

-Offline adversarial systems rely heavily on cross-examination between opposing parties to surface omitted or misleading information~\cite{kim2014adversarial, lind1973discovery}, but this practice is less feasible online, as it requires the participation of the reported party in the reporting process.
-In this subsection, \textbf{we draw inspiration from various data minimization practices to outline a design space that consists of four dimensions.}~\cite{kulshrestha2021identifying, biega2020operationalizing, orekondy2018connecting} This allows platforms and communities to adopt designs that better align with their privacy commitments.
+This trade-off also mirrors the data minimization principle in the EU's General Data Protection Regulation (GDPR), which states that ``personal data shall be adequate, relevant, and limited to what is necessary in relation to the purposes for which they are processed''~\cite{regulation2016regulation}. \textbf{To help navigate this tension, we draw inspiration from various data minimization practices to outline a design space that consists of four dimensions}~\cite{kulshrestha2021identifying, biega2020operationalizing, orekondy2018connecting}.
+Communities can adopt the designs that best align with their privacy commitments.